bormaxi8080/starred/README.md

 ## Others

+- [acryptz/LithiumNukerV2](https://github.com/acryptz/LithiumNukerV2) - This is a discord nuker tool where u can nuke whichever discord u want to nuke.
+It has alot of custom settings and stuff u can do its very usefull and good
 - [jkctech/Flipper-Zero-Scripts](https://github.com/jkctech/Flipper-Zero-Scripts) - Collection of Flipper Zero scripts dumps and tools
 - [ExploitXpErtz/WebCam-Google-Shodan-Dorks](https://github.com/ExploitXpErtz/WebCam-Google-Shodan-Dorks) -
 - [CScorza/Tool-VATINT](https://github.com/CScorza/Tool-VATINT) - Strumenti VATINT - Intelligence sui veicoli e sui trasporti